dsscollection/git-github-for-stats/README.md

 There is clear consensus that source files should be tracked.
 It is also common to track project-specific configuration files and to ignore intermediates.
 However, reasonable people can disagree about how to handle derived products and whether a specific file is an intermediate or derived product.
 Therefore, the main takeaway is to pick a policy that works for you and adapt as your needs change.
 There is no right answer.
 I would err on the side of committing more rather than less at first.
 What else should you consider when choosing files to track with Git and share on GitHub?

 **Is it useful to someone?** If so, track and share!
-There is a taboo against committing derived products, inherited from Git's software development roots, because their typical product is a platform-specific executable.
+There is a taboo against committing derived products, inherited from Git's software development roots, because the typical product in that context is a platform-specific executable.
 This rationale, however, does not apply to many data science products.
 Rendered reports, figures, and cleaned data are often extremely valuable to others.
 Make them readily available.

 **Will it play nicely with Git/GitHub?** This boils down to whether Git diffs will be informative and whether GitHub has nice handling for the file type.
 Small-to-medium plain text files with hard line breaks are ideal, but there are a few more pleasant surprises.

--   Some derived files are too miserable to read casually, such as `.csv` files of processed results or `.html` derived from `.Rmd`, but are still worth tracking with Git.
+-   Some derived files are too miserable to read casually, such as `.csv` files of processed results or `.html` derived from `.Rmd`, yet they are still worth tracking with Git.
 When you re-run an analysis with updated input data or after updating R packages, *the diffs are often quite modest* and help you pinpoint unexpected changes.
 -   GitHub has excellent [support for a variety of non-code files](https://help.github.com/categories/working-with-non-code-files/), such as CSV and TSV.
 It also [displays and provides visual diffs](https://help.github.com/articles/rendering-and-diffing-images/) for the most common image formats, which is extremely useful for spotting unexpected changes in figures.
--   Never, ever forget that Markdown is highly privileged on GitHub and is, therefore, a crucial output format for rendered `.R` and `.Rmd`.

-**Will it cause problems with Git/GitHub?** This boils down to whether Git diffs are informative, whether GitHub can render the file usefully, and the file's likely effect on Git operations.
+**Will it actively cause problems with Git/GitHub?** This boils down to the file's likely effect on Git operations.
 A file that is large and changing often can make your repository bloated and slow down pushes and pulls.
-If a file is binary, such as a Word document or Excel spreadsheet, you will not get human-readable diffs, nor can GitHub display it in the browser.
-Html is not rendered on GitHub, but is, instead, displayed in raw form.
-Binary files are also a prime source of merge conflicts (see below), because they are beyond the reach of Git's sophisticated automatic merging logic.
-This all implies that adoption of Git/GitHub should prompt a pivot away from `.docx` and `.pdf` as primary output formats and towards `.md`, at least during periods of rapid development.
+If a file is binary, such as a Word document or Excel spreadsheet, you will not get human-readable diffs anyway, nor can GitHub display the content in the browser.
+Binary files are also a reliable source of merge conflicts (see below), because they are beyond the reach of Git's sophisticated automatic merging logic.
+A large binary file that changes often is, therefore, the worst of all worlds.
+This implies that adoption of Git/GitHub rewards a pivot away from `.docx`, `.xlsx`, and `.pdf` as primary file formats and towards `.Rmd`, `.md`, and `.csv`, at least during periods of rapid development.

 Collaboration
 -------------

 Collaboration is the most compelling reason to manage a project with Git and GitHub.
-My definition of collaboration includes hands-on participation by multiple people as well as an asymmetric model, in which some people are active makers and others only read or review.
+My definition of collaboration includes hands-on participation by multiple people, including your past and future self, as well as an asymmetric model, in which some people are active makers and others only read or review.

-Consider two different models of collaboration on a document:
+Consider two different ways to collaborate on a document:

--   **Edit, save, attach.** In this workflow, everyone has one (or more!) copies of the document and they circulate via email attachment, accumulating initials and dates in the filename.
+-   **Edit, save, attach.** In this workflow, everyone has one (or more!) copies of the document, which circulate as email attachments, accumulating initials and dates in the filename.
 Which one is "master"?
-Does this question even make sense anymore?
-How do different versions of the document relate to each other?
-If you want to see a version combining the best versions of each section, how would you reconcile the different copies into one?
+Does this question even make sense anymore?!?
+If you want a version combining the edits made by different authors to different sections, how do you reconcile the copies into one?
 All of this usually gets sorted out by social contract, a fairly manual process, and at least one miserable person.

 -   **Google Doc.** In this workflow, there is only one copy of the document and it lives in the cloud.
 Anyone can access the most recent version on demand.
 Anyone can edit or comment or propose a change and this is immediately available to everyone else.
 Anyone can see who's been editing the document and how and, if disaster strikes, can revert to a previous version.
 A great deal of ambiguity and annoying reconciliation work has been designed away.

 Managing a project via Git/GitHub is much more like the Google Doc scenario, but also offers some of the attractive features of "edit, save, attach".
-With Git/GitHub, collaborators can work offline and there can be independent lines of development.
-The real power comes from regular and structured reconciliation of all versions of all the files in the project via Git/GitHub.
+With Git/GitHub, collaborators can work offline and there can be independent lines of development, i.e. branches.
+The killer feature is that Git/GitHub enable regular and structured reconciliation of all versions of all the files in the project.
 It is definitely more complicated than collaborating on a Google Doc, but also more powerful.

 How does collaboration work?

 Git is a decentralized version control system, meaning each collaborator has their own complete copy of the repo and its history.
-Everyone can work offline and/or simultaneously, but with regular syncing to GitHub.
+Everyone can work offline and/or simultaneously.
 GitHub plays the role of another collaborator, but a very special one.
-By convention, everyone agrees that GitHub keeps the master copy of the project.
-GitHub is the clearinghouse.
+By convention, everyone agrees that GitHub is the clearinghouse, i.e. it holds the master copy of the project.
 The joke is that GitHub puts the "central" in decentralized version control.
 You pull regularly from GitHub, to receive and integrate changes made by your collaborators.
 You also push regularly to GitHub, to return the favor, and to maintain its status as the comprehensive, authoritative version of the project.

-*These two points were originally written as comparisons with Google Docs, but now there are intervening paragraphs.
-Is it too disconnected?
-Is it worth weaving in?*

-*Manage multiple files*.
-A Git repository is inherently multi-file and therefore well suited to projects comprised of many files, evolving in a coordinated fashion.
-Examples include a data analysis, a course website, a blog, an R package, or a book.
-If there is any way to proactively check or enforce their joint functionality, this is something you could verify manually prior to a commit or at certain milestones.
-In the case of a website, you might choose to rebuild the site prior to a commit.
-In the case of an R package, `R CMD check` is one of the easiest things to automate on GitHub.

-*Diffs and time travel*.
-Google Docs are fantastic for simple collaborative work, when you don't need detailed access to the history.
-But the version control offered by Google Drive is very limited compared to Git.
-You can't compare versions at arbitrary points in time, temporarily checkout previous versions, or maintain two lines of development.

-*May need a segue ... depends on the fate of the two paragraphs above.*

-Merge conflicts are the most frustrating thing about using Git and GitHub.
-You can avoid them if you only work alone, on one computer, but I've also said that collaboration is the best reason to use GitHub!
-So this problem must be confronted.

-What is a merge conflict?
-Here is a typical first encounter: your collaborator makes a change to a file, commits it locally, and pushes to GitHub.
+What if two people have made changes to the repository?
+Imagine that your collaborator makes a change to a file, commits it locally, and pushes to GitHub.
 Meanwhile you also make a different change to the same file and also commit locally.
-When you try to push your commit to GitHub, it will fail because there are commits on GitHub that you do not have.
+When you try to push your commit to GitHub, you will fail because there are commits on GitHub that you do not have.
 You must pull from GitHub.
 The good news is that quite often, this will "just work", i.e. the GitHub version and your version will merge cleanly.
 Git is quite clever at reconciliation and changes to different files or even distinct parts of the same file will merge.
-If this pull and merge goes smoothly, you'll able to push your changes and the cycle goes on.
+This derives from the "diff" based model of Git described earlier.
+After a successful merge, you can push your changes and the cycle goes on.

 But sometimes it's not clear how to reconcile your changes with the new ones from GitHub and you get a *merge conflict*.
+Merge conflicts are the most frustrating thing about using Git and GitHub.
+You can avoid them if you only work alone, on one computer, but I've also said that collaboration is the best reason to use GitHub!
+So this problem must be confronted.

-You must inspect the locations of conflict, which Git marks for you.
-You will pick one version or the other -- or create a hybrid -- at each location of conflict and mark it as resolved.
-Once you've resolved all conflicts, you will be able to push a version integrating your recent changes to GitHub.
+What is a merge conflict?
+It happens when Git can't be certain how to jointly apply the diffs from two different commits to their common parent.
+At each location of conflict, you must pick one version or the other -- or create a hybrid -- and mark it as resolved.
+Many Git clients have special tooling for this specific task, which can be very convenient.
+Once you've resolved all conflicts, you will be able to finalize the merge and push a version integrating your recent changes to GitHub.

-The best way to deal with merge conflicts is to avoid them altogether.
+The best way to deal with merge conflicts is to prevent them.
 This is another reason for all parties to commit, pull, and push often.
 Small changes, integrated frequently, in non-binary files, are the easiest for Git to automatically merge for you.
 The difficulty of merging (by Git or by you) is proportional to the evolutionary distance between two lines of work.
 The presence of frequently-changing binary files also increases the burden.
 So make lots of small commits, sync regularly with GitHub, and only track binary files with good reason.

-*once I understand Nick's point about binary files causing merge conflicts <https://github.com/dsscollection/git-github-for-stats/issues/6> I may need to reword the above*

 *inspiration for possible figures on collaboration/merging and the role of a remote, from the barlett talk*